ChrisKLoveless/StateParks.Solution/README.md

   "Name": "Montana",
 }
 ```

+## Cross-Origin Requests
+If you would like to enable additional CORS policies and attributes go _[here](https://learn.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-6.0)_

 ## Known Bugs

 * If any bugs are found please email a brief description to: ```chriskloveless@gmail.com```